AswiniB13/Azure-Terraform-Test/README.md

 # Azure-Terraform-Test
 **Note:** Due to time constraints, I have provisioned the essential infrastructure.
+Under Networking we can include UDR's, NSG's and Vnet Peering.
+And also we can deploy and make use of PAAS resources like Storage Account, Backup policies and Key Vault.
+We can provision Linux and Windows VM's with Extensions.

 ## 1. Build a reusable Terraform module to deploy an Azure Virtual Network (VNET).
 Created a reusable Terraform module for deploying the Azure Virtual Network.
 Using this module we can deploy multiple Vnets in Multiple environments.Also with Vnet i have created some more Terraform modules which i am using for configuring the Infrastructure.